-A vulnerable narcissist will use their vulnerabilities to exploit another to get their needs met, a narcissist will also use the other persons vulnerabilities against them to exploit that person, and a narcissist often lacks the ability to take responsibility for their behaviour or feel empathy for how their behaviour affects their loved ones, they don’t care how this hurts those around them.
+A vulnerable narcissist will use their vulnerabilities to exploit another to get their needs met, a narcissist will also use the other person’s vulnerabilities against them to exploit that person, and a narcissist often lacks the ability to take responsibility for their behaviour or feel empathy for how their behaviour affects their loved ones, they don’t care how this hurts those around them.

-As a narcissist can seldom control their own emotions, they seek to control others, as they rarely to never take responsibility for their behaviour they seek to control another’s, as they are insincere they use other people sincerity against them to serve the narcissist.
+As a narcissist can seldom control their own emotions, they seek to control others, as they rarely to never take responsibility for their behaviour.
+They seek to control another’s.
+As they are insincere, they use other people’s sincerity against them to serve the narcissist.

 The nine criteria of which someone would need five of to be classed as having the disorder are.